scrapy-plugins/scrapy-playwright/README.md

     For non-navigation requests (e.g. images, stylesheets, scripts, etc), only the `User-Agent` header is overriden, for consistency.

-    There is nother function available: `scrapy_playwright.headers.use_playwright_headers`,
+    There is another function available: `scrapy_playwright.headers.use_playwright_headers`,
     which will return the headers from the Playwright request without any changes.

 ## Basic usage